drizopoulos/website/content/home/people.md

 - **Sara Baart**: Sara is a PhD student working on fitting joint models in studies with special types of designs, and in particular in case-cohort designs.

 - **Nicole Erler**: Nicole is a PhD student working on methods for analyzing longitudinal outcomes with missing baseline and time-varying covariates.
-She currently also writes an R package for implementing a full Bayesian anlysis under the un such settings sequential approach.
+She currently also writes an R package for implementing a full Bayesian anlysis in such settings under the sequential approach.
 More info on her GitHub page.
 [[GitHub](https://github.com/nerler)]
 [[twitter](https://twitter.com/n_erler)]